Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: New Algorithm: TH O POULA

 \subsection{Convergence Analysis}

-We present in this section the main convergence results of TH$\varepsilon$O POULA to $\pi_\beta$ in Wasserstein-1 and Wasserstein-2 distances as defined in \eqref{eq:definition-W-p}.
-The convergence is guaranteed when the step size is less than $\lambda_{\max}$, which is given by
+In this subsection, we present the main convergence results of TheoPouLa in Wasserstein-1 and Wasserstein-2 distances which are defined in \eqref{eq:definition-W-p}.
+The convergence is guaranteed when $\lambda$ is less than $\lambda_{\max}$, which is given by